-The risk of suffering from lower back pain increases along with age.
+The risk of suffering from this condition increases along with age.
 While lower back pain can occur in any age group, the most common age people begin to suffer from it begins around the 40s.
 It is helpful to be aware of your body.
-Figuring out how your body works and the best ways you can improve your health can help prevent future lower back pain.
+Figuring out how your body works and the best ways you can improve your health can help prevent future pain.

 Being overweight causes extra stress on your back.
-Maintaining a healthy body weight can greatly reduce the chances of lower back pain.
+Maintaining a healthy body weight can greatly reduce the chances of pain.

 Certain diseases like arthritis and cancer can cause various symptoms, including lower back pain.
 While diseases like these can’t necessarily be prevented, it’s important to know how you can manage any pain they might cause.